Skip to main content

 What public court records show

-Public federal court records list The Travelers Indemnity Company as an employer in 33 employment matters between 1994 and 2025.
+Public federal court records list The Travelers Indemnity Company as an employer in 27 distinct federal employment cases between 1994 and 2025.

-Of the 14 matters with a recorded outcome, the most common were: 11 ended in a ruling for the employer, 1 had a mixed result, 1 ended in a ruling for the worker, and 1 were sent back to a lower court.
+Of the 8 trusted published opinions analyzed, the most common outcomes were: 5 ended in a ruling for the employer, 1 ended in a ruling for the worker, 1 had a mixed result, and 1 were sent back to a lower court.

 The most common claims on record were Breach Of Contract, Discrimination, and Retaliation.

-Cases were filed across 7 states, most often in PA.
+Cases were filed across 3 states, most often in GA.

 These figures summarize publicly available U.S. federal court records only.
 Most workplace disputes are resolved privately and never appear in litigation.
 A case outcome reflects many factors and is not a finding that any employer violated the law.